nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding an applicant
 1. Adding an applicant to TrackAScholar while all applicants are displayed in GUI.
    1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.
-The list contains an applicant named `Alex Yeoh` but does not contain an applicant named `Benjamin low`.
+The list contains an applicant named `Alex Yeoh` but does not contain an applicant named `Benjamin Low`.

    1. Test case:
       ```
-      add n/Benjamin low
+      add n/Benjamin Low
       p/98765431
       e/benLow@gmail.com
       s/NUS Global Merit Scholarship